Kohlrabi

 ROASTED KOHLRABI WITH PARMESAN

 Still not sure what to do with your kohlrabi?
 Roasting it is another great way to serve it up.
-Just toss with olive oil and salt and pepper and roast for 30 minutes and sprinkle with parmesan and parsley.
+Just toss with olive oil, garlic and salt and pepper, roast, and sprinkle with parmesan.
+Want to add some color?
+Chopped parsley gives it a nice bright green pop.